kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Native Image Changes the Platform Assumptions
+## Native Image Changes the Platform Assumptions { #native-image-platform-assumptions }

 When using Native Image, the execution environment changes.